BachQuang/SecretNote/README.md

 # SecretNote

+Please visit this link for demo: http://a606cd567c6334074a5404393d41f48c-1169708641.us-east-2.elb.amazonaws.com

-This repository contains the codes of the SecretNote service
+This repository contains the codes of the SecretNote service.

 The repository includes design, develop, and deploy a complete system using React, Golang, PostgreSQL, Docker(AWS ECR) and K8s(AWS EKS).